Dear MendMeShop,

 Rotator Cuff Tendinopathy

-The four tendons that make up the rotator cuff; the supraspinatus tendon, the infraspinatus tendon, the teres minor tendon, and the subscapularis tendon, are responsible for supporting the shoulder joint and allowing it the freedom to rotator as needed.
-All of their names refer to the muscle that they attach to the glenohumeral joint.
+There are four tendons that make up the rotator cuff; the supraspinatus tendon, the infraspinatus tendon, the teres minor tendon, and the subscapularis tendon.
+These tendons are responsible for supporting the shoulder joint and allowing it the freedom to rotate as needed.
+All of their names refer to muscles of the same name that they attach to.
+All tendons attach to the glenohumeral joint.

 Rotator cuff tendinopathy refers to any injury in your rotator cuff tendons.